makersacademy/takeaway-challenge/README.md

 Approach
 -----
-- I used TDD to create this program, using doubles and stubs to create isolated unit tests.
+- I used TDD to create this program, using doubles and stubs where appropriate to create isolated unit tests.
+I also aimed to achieve full test coverage.
 - To send the confirmation texts, I integrated the Twilio API into my program using the twilio-ruby gem.
 - To avoid disclosing my personal information, I created a file with environmental variables which I added to .gitignore.
 In my program, I require the dotenv gem to access this file.
 - After satisfying the above user stories, I refactored my code, ensuring necessary methods were made private, and trying to abide by the Single Responsibility Principle for methods.